Low-interest personal loans

 That said, redraw facilities need to be used with caution.
 First, you might be charged a fee to redraw money.
 Second, every time you use a redraw facility, you’re effectively adding to your loan, which will mean having to pay more in interest.

-Who offers low-interest personal loans?
+Who offers low-interest personal loans in Australia?

 - Credit unions